-07 Oct Shikoku, A Different Taste of Japan
+07 Oct A Journey Across Shikoku, to Discover a Unique Taste of Japan

 Having decided to spend a month in Japan, I wanted to see more than the must-see Tokyo, Kyoto, Nara, Hiroshima, and I wished to experience a different taste of Japan.
 I like spontaneous travel and never plan much, but I usually do some research before leaving to get an idea of the places that are ‘not-your-usual-itinerary’.

 Shikoku island was definitely on my radar, although when I arrived from the beautiful Naoshima I had no precise itinerary.
 I went straight south to Kochi, to get a first taste of the smallest of Japan’s four main islands.
 I would decide what to visit later.

 Unspoiled nature, beautiful temples, and hot springs: Shikoku has it all.